 Using our example with $400/month total payment ($230 extra above minimums):

 - Pay minimums on Card B ($95) and Card C ($40).
 Throw the remaining $265 at Card A (27.99% APR).
+Card A is paid off in about 5 months.

-- Now take that $265 + $35 (Card A’s freed minimum) = $300 toward Card B (22.49% APR), while still paying $40 minimum on Card C.
+- Now take $265 + $35 (Card A’s freed minimum) = $300 toward Card B (22.49% APR), while still paying $40 on Card C. Card B is paid off in about 12 months from the start.

 - Now throw the full $400 at Card C (18.99% APR).
+Card C is paid off in about 14 months.

 Total time: roughly 14 months.
 Total interest paid: roughly $1,050.